-The Barramundi Discovery Centre is located on Yappar Street in Karumba.
-It is an eye-catching landmark that is easy to find and hard to miss.
+The Barramundi Discovery Centre is located at 149 Yappar Street, Karumba.
+It is an eye-catching landmark that is hard to miss.

-The Karumba township is accessed via sealed road and the Barramundi Discovery Centre is approx. 1km from the centre of town.
+The Karumba township is accessed via sealed road and the Barramundi Discovery Centre is approximately 1km from the centre of town.

 It is a 20-minute flat walk from town and there is plenty of free parking for cars, buses and other specialist transport.

 Travelling the Gulf can take occur in many forms from standard vehicles, 4 wheel drives, motorbikes, vehicles towing caravans and camp trailers and more.

 For specific road condition details – closures, roadworks, flooding and other road network information we suggest the Queensland Government Department of Main Roads link – 131940.qld.gov.au – which you can phone or visit as a website.